Azure/azure-quickstart-templates/matlab-cluster/README.md

         -   Select “OK” and wait for the VM to be created and become available.

--   Install MDCS on the VM:
+-   Install MATLAB Distributed Computing Server on the VM:

     -   Login to the VM just created using Remote Desktop; the easiest way to do this is to use the Azure portal: